charlocc/ecommerce-backend/README.md

   * Includes column definitions for all four models outlined in the homework instructions.

-  * Includes model associations outlined in the homework instructions.

 ### Repository Quality: 13%

 * Repository has a unique name.